TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 #.
 (Optional) visit intercept and check request

    If curious, visit https://intercept.typo3.com/admin/docs/deployments and check "Recent actions" (scroll down).
-The repository should have created an "Docs hook ping from github repository".
+The repository should have created a "Docs hook ping from github repository".

    .. figure:: /images/webhook/github/intercept-feedback.png